botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/baremetal.md

 YAGPDB's web server can handle HTTPS traffic for you, but you may wish to disable it (for example because you are behind a reverse proxy).
 For that, we provide the `-https=false` and `-exthttps=true` flags to the command.
 If you want to completely disable HTTPS (good for `localhost`), adjust accordingly to `-https=false -exthttps=false`.

+These flags also decide the origin the control panel accepts form submissions from, so a mismatch between them, `YAGPDB_HOST`, and the URL you actually visit will make every save fail with "Bad origin".
+See [Host and HTTPS](/selfhosting/hosting/setup#host-and-https) for the details.

 Also consider reading the help text from `./yagpdb -help`.